mgeraeds/pysva/README.md

-# pySVA
+# pySVA: a Python-based toolbox for salinity variance budget computations on unstructured model output

-The pySVA toolbox is Python-based open-source software for the calculation of terms in a salinity variance budget that can be applied to model output from models with unstructured, staggered C-grid meshes such as [D-FLOW Flexible Mesh](https://content.oss.deltares.nl/delft3d/D-Flow_FM_User_Manual.pdf).
+The pySVA toolbox is Python-based open-source toolbox for the calculation of terms in a salinity variance budget that can be applied to model output from models with unstructured, staggered C-grid meshes such as [D-FLOW Flexible Mesh](https://content.oss.deltares.nl/delft3d/D-Flow_FM_User_Manual.pdf).

 ## The salinity variance budget
 Burchard et al. (2008) first described the total salinity variance equation. %to link physical and numerical mixing using an idealised model.